keslerm/salt-net-api/README.md

 There is a good chance this doesn't cover all use cases so I am open to some PR.

-Note: This is a work in progress
+Note: This is a work in progress, when I feel like the interfaces are stable enough to use i'll release version 1.0 and go from there, until then this should be considered alpha quality.

 ## Using